gmc-code/PC-microbit-micropython/docs/extra/usys_module.rst

     | Returns the byte order of the system ("little" or "big").
     | e.g. little

 .. py:function::  usys.argv

-    | Returns a list of arguments the current program was started with.
+    | Returns a list of arguments the current program was started with. e.g. []

 ----